Welcome to Milk Allergy Mom.

 ALTERNATIVES TO OREOS

 I will also add that Famous Amos chocolate cookies are listed on the accidentally vegan list by PETA, the ingredient list looked fine to me at the store yesterday, and these are pretty similar to Oreos.
 These might be a good option for allergy moms not wanting to risk consuming Oreos.

 OTHER MILK-FREE COOKIES CONTAIN "CHOCOLATE"

 I noticed on chocolate Teddy Grahams and Meijer Brand Chocolate Graham Crackers that both contain the ingredient "chocolate".
-But both say in the allergy warning that they contain just wheat and soy.
+And both say in the allergy warning that they contain just wheat and soy.
 So in these two items the chocolate appears to be dairy-free.
 Oreos do not contain an allergy warning line so I think that causes some of the confusion.

 WE EAT MOST OREOS DESPITE A VERY HIGH MILK ALLERGY